sean-angiuli/sean-angiuli/README.md

 - 👋 Hi, I’m @sean-angiuli
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me, don't
+- 📫 How to reach me

 <!---
 sean-angiuli/sean-angiuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.